GLOR205/currency_conversion/README.md

 "devDependencies": {
   "nodemon": "^3.1.10"
 }

 📄 License
 MIT License
- HEAD

 Built with ❤️ using ExchangeRate-API, Express.js, and pure JavaScript.

 Thanks for checking out my project! 😊
 If you have feedback or suggestions, feel free to reach out.